Promoting Supply Chain CSR

 The survey is carried out separately at each factory that makes products for Sharp.
 Survey scorecards are given to participating suppliers and those with low-scoring areas are asked to submit corrective action plans.
 Through such post-survey communication with suppliers, Sharp is continuously working to improve CSR across the supply chain.

+In fiscal 2022, the survey was carried out at 409 bases of 93 companies in Japan.
 At production and procurement bases in China and ASEAN countries, since fiscal 2017 Sharp has been introducing two types of supplier management systems through which it has been carrying out ongoing risk management equivalent to that of Sharp in Japan.

 Sharp will continue to step up its efforts in response to trends in international human rights due diligence as it fulfills its corporate social responsibility in every facet of the supply chain.